For urgent consular assistance call

 Targets for future terror attacks could include:

-Safety is getting worse in Libya and Algeria.
+The safety situation is unstable in Libya and Algeria.
 This has led to unstable security in Tunisia, particularly near the borders.

 To protect yourself from terrorist threats: